simplesamlphp/simplesamlphp/modules/saml/docs/nameid.md

 `identifyingAttribute`
 :   The name of the attribute we should use as the unique user ID.

+`identifyingAttributes`
+:   An array of attribute names to consider for the unique user ID.
+:   The first attribute found in this array that's being released to the SP :   will be used.
+Note that using this option means you must not also use :   identifyingAttribute.

 `Format`
 :   The `Format` attribute of the generated NameID.